getodk/docs/odkx-src/getting-started-2-architect.rst

 Resetting the application on the ODK Aggregate server will push the application configuration on your device up to your server, replacing the configuration that is already on your server.
 Once the configuration is updated, data tables on the server and device will be synced.
 This process does not destroy data on the server, but instead merges changes on the client with any existing data tables on the server (this enables you to update your configuration without worrying about damaging or destroying the data already captured on the server).

-Return to your device, start ODK Tables:
+Return to your device, start ODK-X Tables:

   #.
 Click the diminishing-lines icon to leave the custom home screen.
   #.
-Click the three vertical dots and select :guilabel:`Sync` to launch ODK Services onto the sync screen.
+Click the three vertical dots and select :guilabel:`Sync` to launch ODK-X Services onto the sync screen.
   #.
 Choose :menuselection:`Settings --> Server Settings`.
   #.
 Edit the :guilabel:`Server URL` to be the URL for this newly configured ODK Aggregate server (https://myodk-test.appspot.com).
   #.
 Click on :guilabel:`Server Sign-on Credential` and choose :menuselection:`Username`.